 Hypo + Anery - (\$25-75) Ghost corns are a lightened version of anerythrism.
 Colors often turn to light browns, tans, and some ghosts develop "peach" and other pastel colors.
-It seems that males are generally more "colorful" than females.
+Males tend to be lighter and more "colorful" than females.

-Hypo + Charcoal - (\$40-50) Phantom or Charcoal Ghost corns are still relatively new on the scene.
+Hypo + Charcoal - (\$50-65) Phantom or Charcoal Ghost corns are still relatively new on the scene.
 They tend to be slightly lighter in color than ghost corns, and some will develop "purple" or "lavender" type tones, similar to what is seen in younger charcoal corns.

-Hypo + Caramel - (\$50-80) Amber corns have light brown saddles on a tan to yellow ground color.
+Hypo + Caramel - (\$50-60) Amber corns have light brown saddles on a tan to yellow ground color.

-Hypo + Lavender - (\$150-200) Youngsters expressing this combination are possibly the most bizarre looking corn morph to be found.
+Hypo + Lavender - (\$150) Youngsters expressing this combination are possibly the most bizarre looking corn morph to be found.
 The overall colors are lightened compared to lavenders, and the pink/orange wash that develops in young lavenders can be even more apparent.
 As shown in this male/female comparison, the males of this morph tend to be more "extreme" in their expression of the hypo trait.
 Females can almost look like regular lavenders.